-The hiring begins with the Team Lead defining the Scorecard for the new hire and getting it approved by their Boss.
+The hiring begins with the Team Lead defining the Scorecard for the new hire and getting it approved by their Lead.

-Once the Scorecard is agreed to the Team Lead forms a Hiring Committee comprised of them self, 1 or 2 members of their Team, and their Boss.
+Once the Scorecard is agreed to the Team Lead forms a Hiring Committee comprised of them self, 1 or 2 members of their Team, and their Lead.

 Once the Hiring Committee is on-side the Team Lead writes the job posting as a letter to a friend, be casual, not formal, and describe the following;

-What we do - what are our products and services, what customers do we serve, our history reference, our values and why people work for us and stay with us, what is it about us that makes us a good place to work and what are the character traits are of a person who thrives with us?
-Be sure to explain our virtual, 9 to 5 eastern standard time requirements.
-Reference all of the applicable sections within our knowledge base to direct potential candidates there and encourage them to explore further to find out more about us.
+What we do - what are our products and services, what customers do we serve, our history, our values and why people work for us and stay with us, what is it about us that makes us a good place to work and what are the character traits of a person who thrives with us?
+Be sure to reference all of the applicable sections of our knowledge base to encourage potential candidates to learn more about us.

 What we expect from this role - what’s the purpose of this role?
 What is this role expected to achieve in terms of productivity, efficiency, quality, timeliness, accuracy, talent management, customer service, reporting, etc...?
 What are the challenges that this role will face?
 What is the size and scope of the responsibilities and influences?
 How will the company be impacted when this role succeeds?
 If it fails?
 What does this role need to achieve within 90 days of joining us to successfully pass our probation?
 What does this role need to achieve within a year of joining us to be a top performer in the company?